84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 North Carolina Traditional Public Schools

-Most children in North Carolina attend traditional public schools.
+Most children (67.1% of all K-12 students) in North Carolina attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers like you.
 Did you know that North Carolina spends an average of $10,655 per public school student each year?

 Most states have some form of open enrollment, which refers to whether parents can send their child to a public school other than their assigned school.
 This is an important choice, widening parents’ options and ensuring that their zip code isn’t the sole determiner of their education.
 Unfortunately, North Carolina families generally do not have open enrollment options.